jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 The plugin allows secrets from Secrets Manager to be used as Jenkins credentials.

 Jenkins must know which [credential type](https://jenkins.io/doc/pipeline/steps/credentials-binding/) a secret is meant to be (e.g. Secret Text, Username With Password), in order to present it as a credential.
-To do this, **you MUST annotate the secrets with the relevant tags** as shown in the sections below.
-If the credentials cache is enabled you must also wait for that to refresh before the newly annotated secrets appear in Jenkins.

-To restate the above, you MUST add these tags or the corresponding credentials will not appear in Jenkins.
+To do this, **you MUST add the relevant AWS tags to the secrets in Secrets Manager**, as shown in the sections below.
+(If the credentials cache is enabled you must also wait for that to refresh before the newly annotated secrets appear in Jenkins.)
+Without these tags, the corresponding credentials will not appear in Jenkins.

 #### Secret Text